cod-salmon/cod-salmon.github.io/docs/Projects/Low-Latency App/index.md

 * to learn about digital trading ecosystems.

 I believe the goals have been achieved and I am confident of the reasons and ways of doing of the code.
+Note: apart from extra comments, I've written an additional Markdown file per `.hpp`/`.cpp` pair explaining the respective class and its implementation.